mwheelermba/Michael-Wheeler-Portfolio/MiniProjects/Predicting_CC_Approvals/README.md

 * Preproccess the data and apply supervised learning techniques to find the best model and parameters for the job.
 Save the accuracy score from your best model as a numeric variable, best_score.
 Aim for an accuracy score of at least 0.75.
 The target variable is the last column of the DataFrame.

 ## Findings
+The Random Forest ensemble mmodel performs best on this data set, producing an accuracy score of 87.58% on the training set and 84.06% on the testing set, well above the required 75% for the project.
+It performs strongly for correctly predicting approvals and rejections equally.
+Its accuracy, precision, recall, and f1 score on the test set are all at 84%.